What Are Mortgage Lender Credits?

 Jump to insight

-The lender charges a higher interest rate on your mortgage in exchange for covering closing costs, which may result in higher monthly payments and paying more overall.
+The lender charges a higher interest rate on your mortgage in exchange for covering closing costs, which may result in paying more overall.

 Jump to insight